microservices-course-itmo/designing_microservices_course/README.md

 ![Typical microservice architecture](course-materials/git-images/typical-service-arch.png)

-Services don’t have any shared entities, data structures and each service has its own schema in our Postgres instance which enables for us:
+Services _don’t_ have any shared entities, data structures and each service has its own schema in our Postgres instance which enables us:

 1. Deploy services and migrate service’s schema and data independently
 1. Switch to another DBMS (Polyglot persistence approach) at any time we decide without any impact to other services.

 Services typically consist of two modules:
-1. app module contains the implementation of service - properties,  services, controllers, dao objects, domain and dto classes, utility classes.
+1. **app** module contains the implementation of service - properties,  services, controllers, dao objects, domain and dto classes, utility classes.
 It builds into some jar or war file which might be executed or deployed to some web server.
-1. api module contains all the stuff server would like to show to the outside world (more precisely to other services, because the only thing is showed to outside is API Gateway).
+1. **api** module contains all the stuff server would like to show to the outside world (more precisely to other services, because the only thing is showed to outside is API Gateway).
 It may be some data structures (messages, requests, responses), connection info (queue and topic information), and REST Client implementation which allows for others to consume server’s API via java client wrapper.